Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

  ## SUMMARY

- We have creted Datanode,Namenode and client node . we have uploaded data using clientnode and check file is uploaded or not using terminal and webui.
+ We have creted Datanode,Namenode and clientnode. we have uploaded data using clientnode and check file is uploaded or not using terminal and WebUi.

  ## REFERENCES